michaelmcandrew/civicrm-buildkit-docker/README.md

 4. Create a dmaster build with `docker-compose exec cli civibuild create dmaster`
 5. The build will be available at `./build/dmaster`

+## Tips

-## Browsing sites
+### Browsing sites

-Buildkit is designed on the assumption everything is happening on the same host.
-We have to jump through an extra hoop in order to browse the site that we created above.

-civicrm-buildkit-docker creates sites on port 8080 and forwards this port to the host.

-By adding dmaster.dev to our local hosts file, we should be able to browse the site at http://dmaster.dev:8080
+`civibuild` runs in a container and cannot update `/etc/hosts` on the hosts machine - you need to manually configure a `/etc/hosts` entry. `civibuild` is configured with the following URL_TEMPLATE: `http://%SITE_NAME%.buildkit:8080`. port 8080 on nginx is forwards to 8080 on the host.
+To access a site from the local machine add an entry to `/etc/hosts` along the lines of `127.0.0.1 %SITE_NAME%.buildkit`.

 # Next steps

+* Remove need to set up aliases, etc. on the host.
+Might require a rethink / new method for creating sites with buildkit
 * Configure maildev for better mail testing.
 * Decide on whether we should use nginx or apache (giving the option of either seems a bit wrong if we are trying to standardise on a stack)
-*